CUmut/CUmut/README.md

-## Hi there 👋

-I'm Umut.
+# Hi, I'm Umut! 👋

+## 🚀 About Me
 I'm a software developer.I really enjoy learning and developing new things.

 <br>